bagustris/python-tutorial/_episodes/01-basics.md

 > 4. Publish.
 {: .challenge}

+We will study about dictionaries, sets, and tupple later.
 > ## More Math
 >
 > What is displayed when a Python cell in a notebook